anitachengalva/book-search-engine/README.md

 ## Installation and Usage

 In order to run this application, you will want to `git clone` this repository so that the code is on your local machine.
-Run `npm i` while in the root directory in order to install all necessary [Node.js](https://nodejs.org/en/) dependencies.
-Then run `npm start` to launch the server.
+Run `npm i` while in the client folder in order to install all necessary front-end [Node.js](https://nodejs.org/en/) dependencies.
+Run `npm i` again while in the server folder in order to install any back-end dependancies.
+Then run `npm start` from either the root directory OR both the client and server folders CONCURRENTLY to launch the server.

 This application is hosted at Port 3001, so typing: `http://localhost:3001/` into the address bar of your browser (while the server is running) should display the user interface.